bashup/scale-dsl/README.md

 }
 ```

-and then run it like this:
+and run it like this:

 ~~~sh
     $ contact-as-json Bob Dobbs the.bob@example.com fake demo